 There are many good fly fishing vests on the market.
-Unfortuantely, there's also quite a few not-so-good vests being sold, too.
-By and large, vests made by Orvis, Cabela's, Simm's and Redington are all high-quality and should last many, many years provided they are properly cared for (don't stuff a wet vest in a plastic bag and forget about it).
+Unfortunately, there's also many not-so-good vests sold, too.
+By and large, vests made by Orvis, Cabela's, Simm's and Redington are all high-quality and should last many years provided they are properly cared for (don't stuff a wet vest in a plastic bag and forget about it).

 I personally have a Orvis Clearwater Mesh Vest and have no complaints about it.
 The vest has proven durable, very comfortable and functional.

 Offline, any good fly shop should carry a multitude of quality vests as well.
 Just be sure to avoid the "Wal-Mart Specials."
 These types of vests have a nasty tendency to fall apart quickly, especially after getting wet a few times.

 - Orvis Fly Fishing Vests at Amazon - Amazon sells the entire line of fishing vests made by Orvis, along with many others.

 - Fly Fishing Vests at Cabela's - Carries the largest selection of vests, including those made by Simm's, Cabela's own brand and Redington.